tonyfu97/Digital-Image-Processing/README.md

 I'm using the book [*Digital Image Processing with C++: Implementing Reference Algorithms with the CImg Library* by Tschumperlé, Tilmant, Barra](https://www.amazon.com/Digital-Image-Processing-Implementing-Algorithms/dp/1032347538) as my primary reference.

+Each script in this repository is designed to run independently to maximize modularity.
+While this may not adhere to traditional software design principles, the focus here is on isolated, hands-on learning of individual image processing algorithms.

 ## Introduction
 I used to rely on OpenCV for image processing tasks.
 It's undoubtedly powerful, but getting it set up on a new computer was always a bit of a headache.
 Also, it has so many features that it was hard to keep track of everything.